|Title||EYE PLAY THE PIANO|

 |Kota Numajiri||Piano Player|

 We developed the universal piano system,“Eye Play the Piano,” by using an eye-tracking system within a head mount display so the piano could be played without the use of hands or arms but rather by blinking on the desired key to play that note.
 The arrangement of the standard keyboard, which is designed to be played by hand has been reassembled to an interface which can be played by “sight.”
 A very rich and varied musical performance can be obtained through the combined application of the mono-tone mode and harmonic mode.
 The project to use the system in a musical performance was started alongside Kota Numajiri, a student of this school who was born with Spinal Muscular Atrophy and had never played a musical instrument.
-In December of 2014, after 4 months of practicing, the student played the piano for their first ever Christmas concert at this school.
+In December of 2014, after 4 months of practicing, he played the piano for their first ever Christmas concert at this school.